 QUESTION: Where do I get skates and gear?

 ANSWER: There are a million places to purchase your equipment.
-Our rink is a great place, plus we get a discount!
-There are also used sites online for gear and skates if you are looking for something pre-owned.
+There are used sites online for gear and skates if you are looking for something pre-owned.
 Any of the skaters on the team can give you advice on what they prefer.

 QUESTION: Where and when do you practice?